- Section 194J - TDS on Fees for Professional or Technical Services

 The employee has completed 5 years of service and withdraws less than INR 50,000 from EPF account | No TDS would be levied |

-Thus, only when the amount withdrawn is more than INR 50,000, the completed years of service are considered for the application of TDS.
-If the employee has not completed 5 years of service, TDS would be levied and if the employee has completed 5 years of service, TDS would not be levied.
+Thus, only when the amount withdrawn is more than INR 50,000 are the completed years of service considered for the application of TDS.
+If the employee has not completed 5 years of service, TDS would be levied, and if the employee has completed 5 years of service, TDS would not be levied.

-Example Suppose the salary (basic + dearness allowance) of Mr. Sharma is INR 6 lakhs annually.
+Suppose the salary (basic + dearness allowance) of Mr. Sharma is INR 6 lakhs annually.
 His salary increases by INR 2 lakhs every year.
 The EPF contributions would be 12% of the annual salary.
 Mr. Sharma’s contribution to the EPF scheme for different financial years would be as follows –

 Financial year | Salary income | Mr. Sharma’s contribution | Interest @8% (assumed) | Employer’s contribution | Interest @8% (assumed) |